Skip to content

 Autism affects time perception differently from ADHD.
 Autistic adults sometimes have intensified time-keeping (clock-watching, knowing the time without looking), sometimes complete dissociation from time during monotropic engagement, and often distress at unscheduled or imprecise time.
 The pattern is less of a binary and more of a precision issue.

 AuDHD adults experience both layers.
 The ADHD now-vs-not-now binary plus the autistic time precision can produce particularly complex time-management challenges.
 Some AuDHD adults are simultaneously chronically late (ADHD) and obsessively early (autism) depending on context.
+The combined pattern often produces:

 6. Chronic lateness